sanny-io/sanny.io/content/projects.md

                 This site provides easy to consume information regarding the various software licenses used in the open source community.
     details: |
             This site provides easy to consume information regarding the various software licenses used in the open source community.

+            This was my first project made using Next.js, and I must say, it's absolutely incredible.
+With every new project, the first thing I look forward to is using Next.js and having the development and deployment processes flow so much smoother than if I had worked with Create React App.
     image: /assets/images/licensewiki.png
     imageWidth: 1518
     imageHeight: 801